daveyburke/PC-12-Performance-Monitor/README.md

 **Warning**: THIS APP IS FOR DEMO PURPOSES ONLY.
 It must not be used to set engine torque.
 Always refer to the manufacturer's QRH or AFM for authoritative engine settings

-For developers: this app demonstrates "Modern Android Development" using Kotlin / Jetpack Compose with ViewModel, coroutines, and DataStore.
+For Android app developers: this simple app demonstrates "Modern Android Development" using Kotlin and Jetpack Compose with ViewModel, coroutines, and DataStore.